What is your lead time?

 Your pool comes with a Hastings black label stock tank.
 We will fully install a Waterway TWM 30 sand filter.
 This will include full inlet/outlet assemblies, plunger valves, and an external pool timer.
 We fill the sand reservoir with antimicrobial recycled glass media.
 If your set up requires a GFCI adapter, we will include one.

 How deep are they?

 All galvanized stock tanks are about 2 ft deep.
 The poly tanks are a bit deeper 28 inches deep.
 Many people wonder if the stock tank will be deep enough, but we have found they are the perfect depth for adults to sit or float in.

 Do you deliver to my area?

 We’ll deliver all over the beautiful state of Texas!
-We include free delivery for up to 50 miles from Jonestown, TX (this includes Austin, Cedar Park, Leander, Round Rock, Pflugerville, Marble Falls, Burnet).
-For miles beyond 50, we charge $2/mile.
-Send us an email with your zip code, and we’ll be happy to give you a delivery quote.
+We include free delivery for up to 50 miles from Jonestown, TX (this includes Austin, Cedar Park, Leander, Round Rock, Georgetown, Pflugerville, Marble Falls, Burnet).
+Areas beyond 50 miles are $2.50-$2.75 per additional mile.

 How do I keep the water clean?